 Felix (Jurassic Park callback): “Come on, little one.”

 Sylvester shows up, berates him for stealing bird and behavior pad.
 Says Felix is a butcher and that’s “all you’ll ever be.”
 Is that actually about Felix being a host only programmed to be a butcher?

 Sylvester also says: “Personality testing should have weeded you out in the embryo.”
 Which is very interesting.
 Does this mean human life is controlled at the genetic level, or does it again refer to Felix being a host?

-Logan takes them to El Lazo (who’s looking just fine).
+Logan takes William and Dolores to El Lazo (who’s looking just fine).